 - Insisted Canada have a say during the Treaty of Versailles negotiations and have its own seat on the League of Nations.

-After leaving office, Robert Borden wrote several books.
+After leaving office, Borden wrote several books.
 He also had a varied career, serving as the head of several universities, financial institutions and organizations.

 Schools have been named after him and for a number of years, he appeared on Canada’s $100 bill.